frozenmountain/fm-resp/README.md

 ```
   -i, --input     Required.
 The input file path.

   -o, --output    The output file path.
-If not set, output is directed to
+If not set, stdout is used.
-                  stdout.

-  -y              (Default: false) Overwrite the output file path, if present.
+  -y              Overwrite the output file path, if present.

-  --indented      (Default: false) Use indented output formatting.
+  --indented      Use indented output formatting.
 ```

 ## filter